NastassyaShmat/rsschool-cv/cv.md

 ### Brief information about me

     I am an estimator.
 Work experience is 2.3 years.
-I want to be programm developer, becouse this is exiting.
+I want to be programm developer, becouse this is exciting.
 And I know, that this profession will get me personal and career growth.

 ### Skills